tanveerisonline/microverse-todo-list-project/README.md

 ### Key Features <a name="key-features"></a>

-> This project is a online Book list where you can add books.
+> This project is a online todo list app where you can add and remove your daily tasks.
 > This project is build with HTML5,CSS3 and ES-6.
+> This project is configured with webpack 5.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>